 The Williams lab includes undergraduates, graduate students and post-doctoral researchers, along with the eponymous professor.
 This link will provide you with information about the individuals currently in the lab, and those who have gone on before.

-Over the years the knowledge generated by those in the lab about the way the lab functions, how information is stored and distributed and all the important stuff that people just seem to know had to be passed down by word of mouth.
+All the other knowledge generated by those in the lab about courses to take, listservs to sign up for, awards to apply for, career advice, all the important stuff that people just seem to know had to be passed down by word of mouth.
 This section keeps all that information in one place:

 The Williams lab is involved in a number of projects ranging from undergraduate independent studies to multi-author mega-studies.
 Information and resources for these projects can be found here.